What is

 Active/Passive voice using Modals:

-The modal verbs consist of will, would, can, could, shall, should, may, might, must which are
+The modal verbs consist of will, would, can, could,

 used with main verbs to express ability, probability, obligation, advice etc.